 No part of European Urology Today (EUT) may be reproduced without written permission from the Communication Office of the European Association of Urology (EAU).
-The comments of the reviewers are their own and not necessarily endorsed by the EAU or the Editorial Board.
-The EAU does not accept liability for the consequences of inaccurate statements or data.
-Despite of utmost care the EAU and their Communication Office cannot accept responsibility for errors or omissions.
+The comments of the reviewers are the own and not necessarily endorsed by the EAU or the Editorial Board.
+The EAU does not accept liability for the of utmost care the EAU and their Communication Office